Containerized Trucking Accident Claims in AZ

 Improper loading of cargo causes some of the most debilitating collisions on the roadways today.
 A full container load is referred to as FCL.
 When the container is not fully loaded, it is said to LCL.
 These specifications play a significant role in determining potential accidents in regard to empty containers, fuel costs, and hazards inside of the loads.
 If you or a loved one has suffered during an accident due to an improperly loaded truck, you may be entitled to compensation.
 Contact the Phillips Law Group Phoenix office today to learn more about your potential options.

 Phillips Law Group takes our role in the Arizona community very seriously.
-When an accident occurs, we want all residents to take comfort in knowing that we have their backs.
+When an accident occurs, our truck accident attorneys want all residents to take comfort in knowing that we have their backs.
 What this means for us is that we will provide unmatched customer service to make accident victims feel as comfortable as possible during these difficult times.

 If you or a loved one has endured any injuries following a truck accident, our personal injury attorneys are prepared to take on your case today.
 We work tirelessly to ensure that our clients receive the maximum compensation possible to pay for the losses in which they have endured.